 How to list language skills on your resume

-There are a few primary ways to list your language skills.
+There are a few primary ways to list your language skills:

-Including language in a dedicated skills section
+Include languages in a skills section

 If the job listing includes proficiency in the language as a requirement, then putting the language(s) at the top of your skills bank is a solid way to show your qualification.